Ji-Hwan Bae Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

+- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 26th in MLB.

-- The Royals' 5.17 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals' 5.17 team ERA ranks 28th among all league pitching staffs.

+- Royals pitchers combine to surrender 171 total home runs at a rate of 1.3 per game (to rank 24th in the league).

 © 2023 Data Skrive.
 All rights reserved.